Turn in one's grave

-Turn in one's grave is an idiom to describe an extreme level of shock or an intense level of surprise and is expressed as the vicarious sentiment of a deceased person.
+Turn in one's grave or roll in one's grave is an idiom to describe an extreme level of shock or an intense level of surprise and is expressed as the vicarious sentiment of a deceased person.
 This hyperbolic figure of speech is used to describe the upset, disgust, horror or anger of a deceased person if they were alive to hear of a certain news story, action or idea—especially a negative one.
 It is also said of the deceased founder(s) of governments or private institutions if their extant leadership goes against the founder(s)' principles or pursue(s) programs that the founder(s) would not have executed or envisioned.
 The phrase dates from the nineteenth century.

 Etymology

+Literal use of the expression appeared in the Jewish rabbinic tradition in reference to Judah, the older brother of Joseph who accepted responsibility for Joseph's captivity in Egypt.
+As the Israelites wandered in the desert for their doubts, the tradition holds, the bones of Judah rolled around (מְגוּלְגָּלִין) in their coffin for his shame, until Moses prayed for mercy.